Peter-Chong/RunTheData/README.md

 ## Things I wish to improve on if I were to do this project again

 * Use a better historical weather dataset.
-Instead of constant values for each year, the weather variable should based on each runners' halfway point and location
+Instead of constant values for each year, the weather variable should be based on each runners' halfway point and location
 * Insert more data variables such as race elevation and runner's past marathon results
-* Create a map that visualize where the runners came from
+* Create a map that visualizes where the runners came from
-* Productionionize the model by building a flask API endpoint which takes in a list of values and returns an estimated finishing time
+* Productionionize the model by building a flask API endpoint that takes in a list of values and returns an estimated finishing time